What can I take in my hand luggage?

 Groceries

-You can carry snacks, sandwiches or fruit in your hand luggage.
-However, liquid foods such as soups or sauces are subject to the 100 ml restrictions.
+You can carry snacks, sandwiches, or fruit in your hand luggage.
+However, liquid foods such as soups or sauces are subject to the 100 ml limit.

-Prescription medication: These can be carried in hand luggage.
-It is advisable to have a doctor's certificate or prescription with you to avoid any questions at the security check.
+Prescription medications: These may be carried in hand luggage.
+It is recommended that you carry a doctor's certificate or prescription to avoid any questions at the security checkpoint.

-Liquid medication: Liquid medication may be taken in quantities larger than 100 ml if it is necessary for the flight.
-A medical certificate is also advisable here.
+Liquid medications: Liquid medications may be carried in quantities larger than 100 ml if they are necessary for the flight.
+A doctor's certificate is also recommended.

-If you are travelling with a baby, you are allowed to take the required amount of baby food with you on the plane.
-This includes both liquid food and milk powder.
+If you're traveling with a baby, you're allowed to bring the required amount of baby food with you on the plane.
+This includes both liquid and powdered formula.

 valuables

-Important personal documents such as your passport, flight ticket and cash should always be carried in your hand luggage.
-Jewellery, watches or other valuable items should also be carried in your hand luggage, as they could get lost in your checked luggage.
+Important personal documents such as your passport, airline ticket, and cash should always be carried in your hand luggage.
+Jewelry, watches, and other valuable items should also be kept in your hand luggage, as they could get lost in your checked baggage.

 What is not allowed in hand luggage?

-Not all things that you use in everyday life are allowed in your hand luggage.
-Here is a list of items that you are not allowed to take with you under any circumstances:
+Not everything you use every day is allowed in your hand luggage.
+Here's a list of items you're absolutely not allowed to take with you:

 Sharp or pointed objects

-Knives, scissors and razor blades: These items are strictly prohibited in hand luggage if the blades are longer than 6 cm.
-Small nail scissors or tweezers are usually allowed, but it is advisable to store them in checked luggage.
+Knives, scissors, and razor blades: These items are strictly prohibited in hand luggage if the blades are longer than 6 cm.
+Small nail scissors or tweezers are generally permitted, but it is advisable to store them in checked baggage.

 Tools: Hammers, screwdrivers, pliers or similar tools are not permitted in hand luggage.